Email Deliverability Statistics (2026): What Our Data Actually Shows

 1. Add List-Unsubscribe headers.
 86% of emails are missing them.
 It takes minutes to set up.
 Gmail and Yahoo require it.
 This single change reduces spam complaints faster than anything else.

 2. Set up DMARC with enforcement.
 Move to p=quarantine or p=reject.
-36% of senders still don’t have DMARC.
+51% of senders still don’t have DMARC, a share that grew this year.
 ISPs are penalizing you for it.

 The Bigger Picture

-The provider gap is widening.
-77 points between Amazon WorkMail (100%) and Yahoo (23%).
+The provider gap is enormous.
+75 points between Amazon WorkMail (99% inbox) and Yahoo (24% inbox).
 Treating deliverability as a single number is increasingly pointless.

 Methodology